AQuaZar/kottans-backend/README.md

 ### File Permission / Access Modes

 File permission helps to increase control on file access.
 Basic permissions are: read, write, execute.
-These three rights can be set for three types of users: owner, group, others
+These three rights can be set for three types of users: owner, group, others.

 To change permissions **chmod** command is used.
-Example of using: 'chmod 361 somefile.txt'.
-If we represent 361 in binary form we will get: 011 110 001 that interpreters as -wx rw- --x, write and execute permission for owner, read and write permission for member of a group  that a file belongs to and execute permission for others.
+Example of using: `chmod 361 somefile.txt`.
+If we represent 361 in binary form we will get: `011 110 001` that interpreters as `-wx rw- --x`, write and execute permission for owner, read and write permission for member of a group  that a file belongs to and execute permission for others.